Stojj2/Portfolio-Project-3/README.md

 ![Lucid](docs/python_Word_game.svg)

 ## Data Model
-I used a class named Game for my model.
-T
+I created a class named "Game" for my app.
+The game class have properties of player's name and players score.

+The Game class do have two behaviours, start and end. start behaviours is starting a game and prompt the player for a name, end behaviour will end the game and present a final score.

 ## Testing